 • High fidelity music mode - Checked

-• [Optional] Echo Cancellation - Check only if you're using headphones
+• [Optional] Echo Cancellation - Uncheck only if you're using headphones

 * in addition to being enabled, Original Sound needs to be switched on in the video window, explained in the 3rd step below.

-Checking the box for Original Sound in the audio settings panel will give you the ability to enable it on the video window, but it comes in switched off.
+Checking the box for Original Sound in the audio settings panel will give you the ability to enable it on the video window, but it still defaults to switched off.

 Switch it on, and you're good to go!

 (It's good to keep an eye on it from time to time in case it gets switched off by itself!)